 What is search engine optimisation (SEO)?

-SEO isn’t just about the content of your website.
+SEO isn’t just about the content of your website – although that matters!
 There are estimated to be about 200 different signals that Google looks at to decide where your web pages will rank in searches.
-None of the search engines have released a definitive list of what webmasters should or shouldn’t do to achieve the perfect SEO, which means that the advice that’s available is based on testing, patents, data and anecdotal evidence.
+None of the search engines have released a definitive list of what webmasters should or shouldn’t do to achieve the perfect SEO, which means that the advice that’s available is based on testing, data and anecdotal evidence.

 - How long do they stay on the site?
 This is known as ‘dwell time’.